 Director of Rehabilitative and Exercise Therapies

 Catherine (Cat) specializes in neurological physical therapy.
-She graduated from the University of Maryland with a Bachelor’s Degree in Kinesiological Sciences in 2006, and a Doctor of Physical Therapy from The George Washington University in 2009.
-Since then, she worked in both inpatient and outpatient settings at the University of California, both in San Diego and San Francisco, where she was previously an Assistant Clinical Professor within UCSF’s School of Medicine.
-She is board-certified as a neurologic certified specialist by the Federation of State Boards of Physical Therapy.
-She holds several certifications specifically tailored to the treatment of patients with Parkinson disease; she is both a PWR!Moves Certified Therapist and Instructor, as well as certified in LSTV BIG.
+She graduated from the University of Maryland with a bachelor's degree in Kinesiological Sciences in 2006, and a Doctor of Physical Therapy from The George Washington University in 2009.
+Following graduation, she worked in both inpatient and outpatient settings at the University of California, both in San Diego and San Francisco, where she served as an Assistant Clinical Professor at UCSF’s School of Medicine.
+Cat is board-certified as a neurologic certified specialist by the American Board of Physical Therapy Specialties and holds several certifications specifically tailored to the treatment of patients with Parkinson disease; she is a PWR!Moves Certified Therapist and Instructor, as well as certified in LSVT BIG.
 She joined the PWR!Gym in 2018 as a staff physical therapist and now serves as the Director of Rehabilitative and Exercise Therapies.

-In her free time, Cat enjoys running, biking, acting as a diabetes advocate, and spending time with her new baby boy.
+In her free time, Cat enjoys running, biking, acting as a diabetes advocate, and spending time with her young son.

 Dr. Jennifer Bazan-Wigle began her first career in 1992 after completing her Bachelor of Science in Education from Northern Arizona University.
 She taught science for the Department of Defense Schools in Asia and Europe for 10 years, and then in Miami, FL.
 In 2010, she graduated as a doctor of physical therapy from Nova Southeastern University in Ft.
 Lauderdale, FL.